MicroLua/MicroLua/README.md

 ### Roadmap

-- **Add more bindings for the Pico SDK.** Next on the list are USB, Wifi and Bluetooth.
+- **Add more bindings for the Pico SDK.** Next on the list are USB and Bluetooth.
 Eventually, most SDK libraries will have a binding.
 - **Improve cross-core communication.** Each core runs its own Lua interpreter, so they cannot communicate directly through shared Lua state.
 Currently, the